 - Outpatient drug rehab: When you have completed inpatient rehab treatment and are out of sober living, outpatient care will help you remain sober.
 Note that addiction recovery is an ongoing process, and you still need professional support even when you’ve transitioned back into society.
 Outpatient programs can be flexible enough to accommodate your busy schedule, so you don’t have to neglect your family, work or school obligations in order to combat addiction.

-All the above treatment programs incorporate behavioral therapy in group and individual sessions to help you gain coping mechanisms and skills to overcome relapse triggers.
-Therapy enables participants to develop self-esteem by channeling out any destructive thoughts.
+All the above treatment programs incorporate behavioral therapy in group and individual sessions to help you gain coping skills to overcome relapse triggers.
+Therapy enables participants to develop self-esteem by channeling out destructive thoughts.

 Percocet addiction treatment is made easier with counseling from the trained professionals at Granite Recovery Centers.
 In addition to individual and group counseling, family sessions are also available since addiction affects an individual and the people surrounding them.